External OAuth Provider Domain

 Choose how you want to configure the domain:

-• Well-Known Configuration URL: Reads the configuration information from your provider's well-known configuration URL (discovery endpoint), where your provider publishes metadata the platform can use to set up the domain.
+• Issuer/Well-Known Configuration URL: Reads the configuration information from your provider's well-known configuration URL (discovery endpoint), where your provider publishes metadata the platform can use to set up the domain.
 Provide the URL ({oauth-provider-url}/.well-known/openid-configuration) and then click Load.
 You'll be able to edit the information afterwards if needed.

 • Well-Known Configuration JSON: Reads the JSON you copy from the configuration file.
 Paste the JSON and then click Load.
 You'll be able to edit the information afterwards if needed.